 The ITP area is now in production.
 Harvesting started in October 2017 and stopped in Aug 2019 when the planned harvesting of the eligible blocks was completed.
 Barging was not completed until December 2019.
 The harvested area is recorded as 819.8 ha and is approximately half of the first rotation area planted to date (Table 8.1).
-Harvesting is expected to re-start in 2022-23.
-(See Ch.
-10 for details).
+Harvesting re-started in November 2022.